kgryte/node-app-etc/README.md

 ##### Runtime Configuration

 Often different runtime environments require different application configurations.
-For example, in development, the application may connect to local resources; whereas, in production, the application may connect to various remote endpoints.
+For example, in `development`, the application may connect to local resources; whereas, in `production`, the application may connect to various remote endpoints.
 To handle the different runtimes, applications will utilize environment specific configuration files; e.g., `production.json`, `development.json`, `test.json`, `local.json`, etc. This module sets the default runtime environment to `dev` and looks for a corresponding configuration file of the same name in the application configuration directory.
 To override this option, either set the `NODE_ENV` [environment variable](https://en.wikipedia.org/wiki/Environment_variable) or set the `env` option:

 ``` javascript
 var config = etc({